I trained as an experimental psychologist / cognitive neuroscientist, and my current research and teaching focuses on Political Psychology.

 - What are the psychological predictors of attitudes towards immigration, and can we use an understanding of those psychological predictors to develop more effective communication around immigration (this is the focus of Tessa Buchanan's PhD, also supervised by Alan Renwick at UCL).

-- Can we use more data driven techniques to identify the structure of political beliefs, in particular looking at data driven approaches to understanding the main political dimensions in different countries and whether their are meaningful clusters of voters.
+- Can we use more data driven techniques to identify the structure of political beliefs, in particular looking at data driven approaches to understanding the main political dimensions in different countries and whether their are meaningful clusters of voters (this is the focus of James Ackland's PhD).

 - What are the psychological and cognitive characteristics of swing voters compared to other types of voters (this is the focus of Emmanuel Mahieux's PhD, also supervised by Joe Devlin at UCL).